-Chicago police officer killing of black teen was unjustifiable: prosecutor
+Chicago police killing of black teen was unjustifiable: prosecutor

 CHICAGO (Reuters) - The white Chicago policeman who shot a black teen 16 times in 2014 committed an act of unjustifiable murder, a prosecutor told jurors on Thursday at the close of a trial that has intensified a debate on race relations and police use of force in the third-largest U.S. city.

-But a defense lawyer for Jason Van Dyke, 40, said the officer feared for his safety when he began firing at 17-year-old Laquan McDonald, who was carrying a knife at the time.
+But a defense lawyer for Jason Van Dyke, 40, said the officer feared for his safety when he began firing at 17-year-old Laquan McDonald, who was carrying a knife.

 Van Dyke, 40, is charged with first-degree murder, aggravated battery and official misconduct.
 He is the first Chicago police officer to face a murder charge for an on-duty incident in decades and could be sentenced to life in prison if convicted.

-The jury is also permitted to consider the lesser charge of second-degree murder as an alternative.
+The jury began deliberating on Thursday afternoon.
+Jurors are permitted to consider a lesser charge of second-degree murder as an alternative.

 The release of a video in 2015 that showed McDonald’s shooting sparked days of protest in Chicago, part of a wave of high-profile police killings of black men that has prompted a national conversation about race and policing.